 Why Did My Pellet Grill Catch On Fire?
 5 Tips to Put Out Pellet Grill Fire

 A pellet grill is a compact, yet powerful cooking appliance that can be used to cook just about anything.
-A pellet grill provides food with a smoky flavor by burning pellets.
+A pellet grill infuses food with a smoky flavor by burning wood pellets.

 Why Did My Pellet Grill Catch On Fire